A dialog between cell adhesion and topology at the core of morphogenesis

-One of the most fundamental characterizations of the structure of the embryonic tissue arises from the network of cell-cell contacts \cite{ escudero2011epithelial, Petridou:2021, fischer2023tissues, Fabreges:2024}.
-We will refer to the {\em topology} of cell-cell contacts to a particular network structure defined from just considering cells and contacts among them, regardless of any geometric property at any scale.
-The structure of contacts, when one deals with $n\geq 3$ cells, may have several realizations, since there are several ways to arrange the cells ---see fig. \ref{fig:Fig1}.
+{\bf The topology of the network of cell-cell contacts} One of the most fundamental characterizations of the structure of the embryonic tissue arises from the network of cell-cell contacts \cite{ escudero2011epithelial, Petridou:2021, fischer2023tissues, Fabreges:2024}.
+We refer to the {\em topology} of cell-cell contacts to a particular network structure defined from just considering cells and contacts among them, regardless of any geometric property at any scale.
+The structure of contacts, when one deals with $n\geq 3$ cells, may have several realizations, since there are several ways to arrange the cells ---see Fig. \ref{fig:Fig1}.
 Every of such realizations, to which we will refer to as $g_1, . . .,g_N$, will define a topology of interactions ---i.e., a network--- whose particular structure is grasped by the {\em adjacency matrix}, $A(g_k)$ \cite{newman2018networks}.
-Elements of the adjacency matrix $a_{ij}$ will be proportional to the surface of the contact, in case the cells $c_i,c_j$ are in contact, or zero, in case cells $c_i,c_j$ are not in contact.
-If we are only interested on the raw topological structure, the elements of the adjacency matrix will be just either one or zero, depending on whether the contact exists or not, respectively.
+If we are only interested in the raw topological structure, the elements $a_{ij}$ of the adjacency matrix will be just either one or zero, depending on whether the contact between cells $c_i,c_j$ exists or not, respectively, while if we are interested in additional aspects, the adjacency matrix will be proportional to the surface of contact.
 Topological changes, also known as {\em topological transitions} ---see Box 1---, between structural cell configurations will be represented by changes in the adjacency matrix.